 It’s meant to mimic the tartan print found in the tile accent in our shower.

 The door was a vintage find that I picked up from my fave local “door guy” here in Maryland.
 I got that baby for about $50, then cleaned, sanded and stained her to kind of match the stain on our vanities.
 And I think it turned out pretty awesome.
 You can see the stain color in the door and the vanities below:

-I cleaned up and re-used the vintage door knob as well.
+I cleaned up and re-used the vintage doorknob as well.
 It has a serious patina on it.
-I definitely could have painted it, but I love the charm of the old, banged up finish.
+Following the clean-up, it could have certainly been painted, but who doesn’t love the charm of the old, banged-up finish?

 There is a bunch of storage room inside the linen closet, too.